WarwickAI/rescue-drone/README.md

-# rescue-drone
+# WAI's Rescue Drone Project

-WAI's Rescue Drone Project
+This is a group project that is organised by Warwick Artificial Intelligence at the University of Warwick.